 A certificate of insurance may be required for your event.
 This is often stated in the contracts provided by facilities at IUPUI.
 If you have questions about whether a certificate of insurance is required, please contact Risk Management at 812-855-9758 or via e-mail at firstname.lastname@example.org

 Parking lots on the IUPUI campus require a parking pass.
 There are a limited number of metered spots around campus in addition to parking garages and surface lots.
-The map listed under "Parking: Available Locations" indicates where the public can pay to park on campus.
+This PDF map indicates where the public can pay to park on campus.
 Arrangements can be made to pre-pay parking through Parking Services.
 Please call 317-274-4232 for more information.

 For large, outdoor events, portable toilets must be provided at the rate of one for every 100 people at your event.
 You are responsible for the ordering and setting up of these portable toilets.
 A list of vendors can be found in the telephone directory.
 Portable toilets are to be placed in an area that has been confirmed with Campus Facility Services, 317-274-1900.